digitranslab/jumpstart/docs/docs/contributing-guide/documentation-guidelines/style-guide.md

 title: Style Guide
 ---

-Welcome to the ToolJet's Style Guide for creating clear, consistent, and accessible documentation.
+Welcome to the JumpStart's Style Guide for creating clear, consistent, and accessible documentation.
 In this guide, you will find recommendations on text formatting, proper use of headers, code snippet styling, accessibility practices, and much more.

 ## 1. Text Formatting Guidelines